vaughnteegarden/slate/source/index.html.md

 //TODO catch response
 ```
+To register a user, you will need to call the sdk `registerUser` method, passing in an `authenticationRequest` object.
+The authenticationRequest object is defined as shown to the right.
+It is composed of a deviceProfile object, and four user data fields.
+All fields are strings.

 The `registerUser` method is used as shown to the right.
 Upon successful registration, the response will contain a `partner_id` and an `entity_id`. **Persist both these values for the life of the app.**

 <aside class="notice">